Non-equilibrium state during proton-deuteron exchange at a liquid-liquid interface: Results and Discussion

 Notably, we can use the HDO formation rate $k$ extracted from our data to estimate the time scale $t_x$ of an individual proton-deuteron exchange process.
+In the diffusively mixed layer, Eq.~\ref{eq:reaction} results in pseudo-first-order kinetics for HDO formation:\cite{Canet2016, Grimaldi2026}

-If all hydronium and hydroxide ions ($c_{ion}$ = 2 $\cdot 10^{-7}$\,M) present in the solution would react to HDO, a fraction of HDO of $f_x(t_x) = c_{ion}/c_{HDO,eq.}$ would be formed.
-Thus, we can solve Eq.\,\ref{eq:thop} for $t_x$ with an equilibrium fraction $f_x$, which yields an average time for the individual proton-deuteron exchange process of $t_x=1.2$\,ps.
-This average exchange time is very similar to the proton hopping time extracted from ultra-fast experiments and MD-simulations;\cite{Meiboom1961, Yuan2019, Gomez2024} and is also very similar to hydrogen-bond lifetimes.\cite{Luzar1996, Yang2021}
+where $f_{eq.}(t)$ is the ratio of the local HDO concentration and the local equilibrium concentration, the latter in turn depending on the local ratio of \ce{H2O} and \ce{D2O}.
+The time scale of the individual proton-deuteron exchange process can be estimated by solving Eq.~\ref{eq:thop} for $t_x$ such that $c_{HDO}(t_x) = c_{ion} = 2 \cdot 10^{-7}$\,M from auto-ionization, corresponding to one HDO formed by each hydroxide and hydronium ion.
+We extract an average time for the individual proton-deuteron exchange process of $t_x \approx 0.6 - 1.1$\,ps.
+This average exchange time is consistent with the proton hopping time extracted from ultra-fast experiments and MD-simulations;\cite{Meiboom1961, Yuan2019, Gomez2024} and is also very similar to hydrogen-bond lifetimes.\cite{Luzar1996, Yang2021}

 The difference between the \ce{D2O}/\ce{H2O} and the pH-adjusted (HCl, NaOH) systems is significant in our experiment.
-The latter allows us to determine the effective diffusion across the fast flowing LS, while the \ce{D2O}/\ce{H2O} system enables us to access the picosecond time-scale of proton-deuteron exchange.
-This finding is remarkable, as the temporal resolution of our experiment is of the order of microseconds.
-However, the reaction rate constant is scaled-down by the large ratio ($\approx 10^6$) between the equilibrium concentration of HDO in the 1:1 mixture, and the very low concentration of hydroxide and hydronium ions in pure water.
+The pH-adjusted system allows us to determine the effective diffusion across the fast flowing LS, while the \ce{D2O}/\ce{H2O} system provides access to the picosecond timescale of the proton-deuteron exchange.
+This is remarkable given that the temporal resolution of our experiment is on the order of microseconds.
+The fast reaction-limited kinetics are accessible because the measured reaction rate constant is scaled down by the large ratio ($\approx 10^6$) between the equilibrium concentration of HDO in the 1:1 mixture and the very low concentration of hydroxide and hydronium ions in pure water.